bwrsandman/pkgbuild/README.md

 #PKGBUILDs for the Arch User Repository
 OpenMW is a open-source engine reimplementation for the role-playing game Morrowind.

-See [https://wiki.archlinux.org/index.php/Pkgbuild][https://wiki.archlinux.org/index.php/Pkgbuild] for more information on PKGBUILDs.
+See the Arch Wiki page on [PKGBUILD]s for more information.

 ##Contents: